TrueFit/GildedRose/README.md

 ## The Solution

-The technologies I chose to implement this project were Java, Spring Boot, JUnit, H2 (database), Angular and Groovy.
+The technologies I chose to implement this project were Java, Spring Boot, JUnit, H2 (database), Angular, Quartz and Groovy.

 Technologies I excluded using (that I likely would have if this were a real project) were Spring Security, Mockito, MockMvc and Bootstrap (CSS).